kksgandhi/personal_site/Game Based Learning In Higher Education-Crocco.md

 Increased enjoyment means increased learning, and games increase enjoyment (even if the direct link isn't significant)

-GBL better for high anxiety and low confidence, eases the learning process.
+GBL better for [[intrinsic ease of learning|high anxiety and low confidence]], eases the learning process.